Find what you're looking for on our main website and on Offstage.

 In 1988, dramatist Lut Ali and his wife Rubie Lazim founded Teater Ekamatra with a vision for a theatre that would blend Southeast Asian performance traditions with contemporary and experimental approaches.
 Today, the company is regarded as one of the pacesetters of Singaporean theatre, known for foregrounding underrepresented issues and stories from the margins of society.
 Its multidisciplinary approach to performance is evidenced by its many partnerships with collaborators working with diverse art forms from dance and drawing to sound art and poetry.

-Current artistic director Mohd Fared Jainal joined the company in its early years when he was a young theatre student at Nanyang Academy of Fine Arts (NAFA), while managing director Shaza Ishak joined soon after participating in one of its outreach programmes as a polytechnic student.
+Mohd Fared Jainal, who was the company's artistic director from 2013 to 2023, joined in its early years when he was a young theatre student at Nanyang Academy of Fine Arts (NAFA), while current artistic director Shaza Ishak joined soon after participating in one of its outreach programmes as a polytechnic student.
 Here’s what they would say to Teater Ekamatra if they could turn back time to the company’s early years.

 You have always been home to me.
 I took on the role of artistic director not too long ago, but I’ve been with you since the days of first artistic director Lut Ali.
 I’ve watched you grow – and have grown alongside you – over the past 30 years.